Rafaelatff/NodeMCU-PK2v2-server-html1/README.md

 * To add a browser tab name we just add to <head> the following: <title>Tab Name</title>.
 * To create titles in the text that will be displayed, we can add text inside the tags <h1> </h1>.
 * <h2> </h2> follows the hierarchy, being a subtitle.
-* To change the formatting of the text, we use CSS.
+* To change the formatting of the text, we use CSS3 code inside the HTML5 code.

 ```html
 <head>